J-tech18/computing-work/Romance/Romance.md

 After singing this song as a class performance, the girl still did not care much about the unfortunate Johny.
 Feeling helpless, Johny gave up chasing her, after all, she had her sights on someone else.

+However, when they had graduated, reality struck Johny as he realised that they would not be able to go to the same university.
+Desperate to keep the girl in his sights, he wrote this song "I’ve rented a flat in the street where you live.
+So that we might meet by chance.
+In the third year of high school, why didn’t I study harder?
+I couldn’t get in to the same university as you.
+I found a job that was near your dorm.(So that Johny could meet her) When I started to learn how to make omelette, I found that you don’t eat breakfast.
+Oh, you passed me by again.
+Could you tell me what you’re listening to on your earphones?
+   Chorus
+Lying on the field at your school watching the stars.
+The lights are still on in the classroom because you are still there.
+Remember the love letter that I wrote to you?
+What year is it now?
+Even now, I’m still writing it.
+Someday some year you’ll realise.
+There was someone at your side in silence.(Johny stalks her) Perhaps I shouldn’t be in your world.
+When you’ve get my love letter, it’ll mean I’m far away.(Johny eventually decides to leave) I was waiting in the square by the school for the bell to ring.
+Would you like to walk with after I wait for your class to end?(She does not) Playing the piano, singing the song you love, the crush didn’t hurt at all.
+What hurts is you didn’t even look at me.:(
+Despite my touching songs, I can’t get into your heart.
+Through the bustling crowds I’m looking for you, (attempting to) unconditionally protect you.
+Oh, you passed me by again.
+When I sing ‘Love Confession’, then do you finally turn around.(But still mostly ignore Johny's persistence) Chorus"

+Well, Johny had one last song to express his heartache and his resignation to his fate.
+A small section of this song full of his complains goes like this "You don’t want to take risks when it comes to love.(Girl thinks that being with Johny is risky) You don’t want to commit.(to Johny)
+Is his(the other dude) embrace better than mine?.
+Whatever makes you happy.
+It’s okay if you don’t love me.
+Before you leave,
+I’ll give you a hug, although you don’t really want it.:( But it’s not like I have any other choices.
+My muscular chest,(Johny's imagination)
+If you would like to come and lie on it, and have the courage, then don’t leave.(But she did)"

+In the end, Johny could only leave the one who he felt was love at first sight and romance did not prevail.

+This is a very complicated story, but that is because Johny's life is messed up and full of meaningful information.